42-swim-hackaton/swim_flutter_app_2/README.md

         color: _lightOnPrimaryColor,
       ),
     ),
+    textTheme: _lightTextTheme, 🟢
   );

+   static final TextTheme _lightTextTheme 🟢  = TextTheme(
+    headline🔵: _lightScreenHeadingTextStyle, 🟣
+    display1: _lightScreenButtonText,
+    body2: _lightScreenWidgetTitle,
+  );

+   static final TextStyle _lightScreenHeadingTextStyle 🟣 = TextStyle(
+    fontFamily: "RobotoMono",
+    fontSize: 21.0,
+    color: _lightPrimaryColor,
+  );

 ```

    You must use it this way:
 ```
+void main() {
+  runApp(
+    MaterialApp(
+      debugShowCheckedModeBanner: false,
+      title: 'Swim App Hackathon Contribution',
+      theme: AppTheme.lightTheme, 🟡
+      darkTheme: AppTheme.darkTheme,
+      home: Home(),
+    )
+  );

+  class Home extends StatelessWidget {
+     @override
+     Widget build(BuildContext context) {
       return Scaffold(
          appBar: AppBar(
            title: Text(
              'Navigate Life',
-          style: Theme.of(context).textTheme.headline,
+             style: Theme.of(context).textTheme.headline 🔵,
              ),
            ),
          ),
+         ...
+       );
+      }
+    }
 ```

-   This line ->
+   This line, is the one who make use of the color according to the theme, either the light or the dark one ->
    ```
    style: Theme.of(context).textTheme.headline,
    ```

-⭐️ If you change the value for **_lightPrimaryVariantColor**, the AppBar will change automatically the background color :)
+⭐️ If you change the value for **_lightPrimaryVariantColor**, the AppBar will change automatically the background color :) and so on...

 🏴‍☠️ Resource: https://www.youtube.com/watch?v=RJkiESVJXAk